Search This Blog

 The Motif Approach to Head Reading

-To a pedantic person a lawn bowl's head is an area encompassing all the bowls in play and the jack.
-Pragmatically or operationally, the head comprises all the bowls in play likely to be or become significant, the jack, and the rink area around them.
-To illustrate the difference: when your skip tells you to stay back of the head, he or she doesn't mean you need to be on the bank just because there are a few bowls, four meters behind the jack (though you should not stand so as to obscure them).
+To a pedantic person, a lawn bowl's head is an area encompassing all the bowls in play and the jack.
+Pragmatically, the head comprises all the bowls in play likely to be or become significant, the jack, and the rink area around them.
+To illustrate the difference: when your skip tells you to stay back of the head, he or she doesn't mean you need to be on the bank just because there are a few bowls, four meters behind the jack (though you should not stand in a way that would obscure them).

-A motif is defined as a main element, idea, feature etc. The main cultural areas where the word is used are art, literature, and music.
-I am going to extend the term to identify any common, significant feature in a lawn bowls head.
-Enumerating the motifs displayed in any lawn bowls head along with an understanding of their significance for the selection of your tactics for that head will be my approach to lawn bowling head analysis.
+A motif is defined as a main element, idea, feature, etc. The main cultural areas where the word is used are art, literature, and music.
+I am going to extend the term to identify any common, significant feature in a lawn bowl head.
+Enumerating the motifs displayed in any lawn bowling head along with an understanding of their significance for the selection of your tactics for that head will be my approach to lawn bowling head analysis.

 ’Jack or Bowl’ Motif